The Complete Guide to AI Medical Scribes (2026): How They Work & Which to Choose

 Accuracy in Real Clinical Conditions

-What AI scribes tend to miss was examined directly in a 2025 randomized controlled trial published in NEJM AI.
-The finding: omissions are the most common error type, not inaccuracies.5 The AI is more likely to leave something out than to state something wrong.
+What AI scribes tend to miss was examined directly in a 2025 randomised controlled trial published in NEJM AI.
+The finding: omissions are the most common error type, not inaccuracies.4 The AI is more likely to leave something out than to state something wrong.
 In practice, this means the review step matters most for completeness, not correction.
 Medication names spoken quickly, dosage changes mentioned in passing, and patient-reported symptoms buried in conversational language are the categories most prone to omission.
-Reviewing the note immediately after the visit, while the encounter is still fresh, catches these before they become chart errors.
+Review the note after the visit, while the encounter is still fresh, to catch any omissions.

 Telehealth visits introduce the same variables that affect any audio call: connection stability and device microphone quality.
-Commure Scribe supports both in-person and telehealth visits with the same workflow.
+Both visit types are supported by leading AI scribes.
 If accuracy feels lower on telehealth visits, audio quality is the first variable to check before assuming a system limitation.

 Test it on a real visit before committing, not on a controlled demo recording.